UCSC-CSE-210A/spr25/course-overview.md

 ## Grading
 Grading is primarily (85%) based on completion of ~9 homework assignments.
-**Class attendance and participation in discussion (15%) is highly encouraged.**
-Some lectures may have in-class components like proving things as a group, etc.
+**Class attendance and participation in discussion (15%) is highly encouraged.** Some lectures may have in-class components like proving things as a group, etc.

+Full participation credit does not require perfect attendance.
+Participation in ~75% of lectures will result in full credit.
+The extra slack is for unforeseen circumstances that prevent you from coming to class, so **you do not need to have absences "excused"** (i.e., please don't email me to ask -- as long as you don't go over 25% you will fine).

+### Late Policy
+- You have a total of 72 late hours that you can use throughout the quarter as you need them.
+- A late hour means anything between 1 second and 59 minutes and 59 seconds past a deadline.
+- You should save your late hours for when unexpected circumstances arise that prevent you from turning in your homework on time.
+- **It is very unlikely that additional extensions will be approved, so use them wisely.**

 ## A note on accessibility